stac-extensions/projection/README.md

 Specified based on the `proj:code`, `proj:projjson` or `proj:wkt2` fields (not necessarily EPSG:4326).
 Usually, this will be represented by a Polygon with five coordinates, as the item in the asset data CRS should be a square aligned to the original CRS grid.
+If the CRS is WGS 84, this field SHOULD be omitted in Items, see [Data in WGS 84](#data-in-wgs-84).

 #### proj:bbox